Naseband/SAMP-MapDrawer2D/README.md

 This Include contains an Array for all Model Categories (including SAMP Objects).
 The FS uses it to draw colors based on them.

+# farray.inc

+FArray offers an Array-like file system to buffer lots of data somewhere else than the stack or header.
+They are slower, but they offer theoretically unlimited space which can be (de)allocated at any time.

+__Note:__ Create a folder called *fa* inside your *scriptfiles* directory.

 # Example